alexocode/talks/tech/elixir/the-essence-of-elixir/presentation.md

 ^
 Syntax: Prolog-inspired
+Old language which you notice

+^
 Not a bad language, but takes some getting used to

-Old language which you notice
+^
+José saw all that goodness!

 ---
 ## ` `Ruby `       ` _Erlang_